experiencedlisteners/jackdaw-tutorial/readme.md

 **Excercise.** Try to modify the code we used before to process moments to work with the parameterized model and calculate `P(Mood = sad)` with different kinds of unfair coins.
 Experiment with very low and very high probabilities of heads.

+## Between-moment dependencies and marginalization

+* Marginalization
+    What is going on here?
+Since none of the variables depend on variables in the previous moment, the only information

+When modeling multiple moments, the number of congruent states may multiply.
+The number of outcomes in a single moment described by the 'jack' model is four.
+The number of possible outcomes of two subsequent moments is sixteen.
+Jack may be sad first, even though the coin came up heads, and he may be happy next while the coin came up tails, or he may be happy first and happy later given the same coin tosses, etc., etc.
+All in all, there are 16 possibilities.

+When all variables are observed, the number of congruent states before the first moment is four and after the first moment only one remains.
+Given that one state, there are four possible things that can happen in the next moment.

+For example, when we hid the value of `coin`, the
+Since the generative model 'jack' does not have any *between-moment* dependencies, outcomes in each moment are independent of outcomes in previous moments.
+Because of this, when jackdaw only generates four states in the second

 # Deterministic constraints

 The fact that a constraint defines the possible values of the variable as a function of the values of its parents represents what distinguishes a jackdaw model from a regular Bayesian network.